• Home

 While Garg said the expensive mortgage process is a main factor driving up housing costs, other forces hinder builders from breaking ground on starter homes.
 Strict zoning laws and builder housing incentives are preventing home construction.
 Most housing experts point the finger at those barriers when talking about housing affordability, seldom referencing mortgage processing costs as the main culprit.

-“You have zoning requirements that have encouraged large lot sizes,” Dennis Shea, a housing expert at the Bipartisan Policy Center, said in a recent interview with Washington Post.
+“You have zoning requirements that have encouraged large lot sizes,” Dennis Shea, a housing expert at the Bipartisan Policy Center, said in a recent interview with the Washington Post.
 “Home builders, particularly in the wake of the Great Recession, where they were very negatively impacted, find it easier to build larger homes that have higher profit margins.”

 Still, Garg thinks compressing the amount of paperwork needed to secure a mortgage will give new and low-income buyers a shot at grasping the first rung of the wealth ladder.

 The “mortgage is one of the few places where tangibly you are saving money,” he said.
-“You’re not saving like $9 on a sweater.
+“You’re not saving, like, $9 on a sweater.
 You are literally saving $9,000 on a mortgage because of the combination of AI and machine learning.”

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.